MaartenG18/notes/content/scripts-commands/ImageMagick/montage.md

 weight= 3
 +++

-## Paste image underneath eachother
+## Paste images underneath eachother

 With this command you can paste images underneath eachother into a montage.